-Use this great donut-shaped seat cushion to effectively relieve pressure on the coccyx.
+Use this great donut-shaped seat pillow to effectively relieve pressure on the tailbone (coccyx).

 The cut out cushion will keep your tailbone free from any direct pressure or contact.

 Thanks to beaded gel nodules across the top of the pillow, your body weight will be evenly distributed.

 It is sculpted from high quality 3″-thick polyurethane foam.
 It immediately regains its original form when you rise.

 The donut pillow comes with a zippered cover that you can easily remove for hand washing.